CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

 - Task 2: Implemented best practices for a stored procedure.
 - Task 3: Queried documents.

+### Summary

+In this lab, you learned how to create a stored procedure in Azure Cosmos DB for NoSQL, implement best practices for error handling, and validate the procedure using SQL queries.
+Stored procedures enable you to execute server-side logic on multiple documents within a single transactional scope, which is useful for performing CRUD operations in Azure Cosmos DB.

 ### You have successfully completed the lab